-Upper C-Band (5 925-6 700 MHz) Unlicensed Wi-Fi (U.S.): In the United States, the FCC concluded 5 925-7 125 MHz should be utilized for unlicensed Wi-Fi and low-power devices for high data rate applications, such as wearables, augmented-reality, and virtual-reality.
+Unlicensed Wi-Fi (U.S.): In the United States, the FCC concluded 5 925-7 125 MHz should be utilized for unlicensed Wi-Fi and low-power devices for high data rate applications, such as wearables, augmented-reality, and virtual-reality.
 The band is also used for point-to-point microwave links; terrestrial microwave operators (mainly public safety and utilities) have unsuccessfully opposed the FCC's Wi-Fi plans.
 While the FCC has tabled any AMT assignments/allocations in the band, DoD has studied new spectrum aggregation technologies.

 New National Spectrum Strategy (U.S.).
 The draft Implementation Plan for the National Spectrum Strategy was released in November along with a Presidential Memorandum.
 While data is not telemetered to the ground using the five bands targeted, several "Outcomes" address topics with significant potential to affect telemetry users as the NSS seeks additional spectrum for the study pipeline.
 Several outcomes talk of the need to develop/field new spectrum management tools, metrics, and utility specifications.
-U.S. telemetry users will need to be prepared to articulate spectrum utilization and sharing potential.

-Articulation of spectrum utilization in telemetry and flight test can be difficult.
-Flight test use of telemetry is one link in the test and evaluation chain of events that are required to complete a test program.
-Telemetry is a "late-in-the-costchain" asset where a failure (mission cancellation) could cause significant downchain impact (cost/schedule) in a test program (targets, test environments, test assets, ranges).
-Capturing and articulating these costs can be difficult.
+U.S. telemetry users will need to be prepared to articulate spectrum utilization, though this can be very challenging and sharing potential.
+Flight test use of telemetry is one link in the long test and evaluation chain of events that are required to complete a complex test program.
+Telemetry is a "late-in-the-cost- chain" asset where a failure (mission cancellation) could cause significant down-chain impact (cost/schedule) in a test program (targets, test environments, test assets, ranges).